patrick91/h-ghost-theme/README.md

 ## Install
 Run `npm install` in the Ghunt directory to install node modules and bower dependencies.

+## Configure
+* Add the port your ghost blogging is running on your localhost for development in Gruntfile.js

+## Usage
+* Make sure your ghost blog is running before you use `grunt start` for development
+* Easily add assets to your project with bower see: http://bower.io/

 ## Grunt Tasks
 * `grunt update` - compiles scss & updates css files during development
 * `grunt` - default task does the same as `grunt update`